-We need foster carers from all different walks of life, ages and cultures to match the different needs of the our children currently in care.
+We need foster carers from all different walks of life, ages and cultures to match the different needs of our children currently in care.

 There are some things you will need to consider, such as:

-- You need to be age 21 years or over, we have many foster carers in their twenties and even in their seventies
+- You need to be age 21 years or over.
+We have many foster carers in their twenties and even in their seventies

 - If you'd like to foster as a couple, you must demonstrate that there is permanence and stability in your relationship.
 You need to have lived together for at least 2 years.
 Couples can be heterosexual or same sex, married, unmarried or in a civil partnership.
 You can of course also be single to foster

-- If you are wishing to continue with work, you will need to be flexible to meet a child’s needs in transporting to and from school, medical appointments, meetings, contact with family and also be available for any school breaks
+- If you are wanting to continue with work, you will need to be flexible to meet a child’s needs in transporting to and from school, medical appointments, meetings, contact with family and also be available for any school breaks

 - A non-smoking environment is expected for all children in care, including inside your home and car.
 If you, or anyone in your household smokes, you will be unable to care for a child under the age of five